MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex4_Trainable_Classifiers.md

 ### Task 1 – Activate trainable classifiers

 Before you can create custom trainable classifiers, you need to activate the feature in a tenant.
-Because for the activate the Global Admin permissions are required, you will sign out of Joni Sherman's account and use the MOD Administrator to activate the feature first.
+To activate the Global Admin permissions are required, you will sign out of Joni Sherman's account and use the MOD Administrator to activate the feature first.

 Note: After activating trainable classifiers in a tenant, it takes between 7 and 14 days before any custom trainable classifiers can be created.
 The button to create a new trainable classifier will not be available until the whole activation process is finished.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

-2. Sign out of Joni Sherman's account by selecting the JS in the upper right corner and select **Sign out**.
+2. Sign out of Joni Sherman's account by selecting the image in the upper right corner and select **Sign out**.

 3. Close the browser window and open a new browser window.

 4. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com**.

-5. When the **Pick an account** page is displayed, select **Use another account** and sign in as **MOD Administrator**.
+5. When the **Pick an account** page is displayed, select **Use another account** and sign in as **MOD Administrator**  admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

 6. Navigate to **Data Classification** from the left side navigation pane.